 Chris Farlowe joined PP on stage for an upbeat version of Private Number before launching into his own set.
 Among the many Farlowe favourites were renditions of Handbags & Gladrags (penned by Manfred Mann’s Mike D’abo and a hit for many others – including Wales own Stereophonics) and his chart-topper Out Of Time (penned by Mick Jagger & Keith Richards).

 The first half closed with The Merseybeats lead by founder members Tony Crane and Billy Kinsley performing rousing renditions of Cavern Club favourite Hey Baby as well as their own hits I Think of You and Sorrow.

 There were more Mersey Sound legends in the second half.
 The original voice of The Searchers’ Mike Pender delighted fans with favourites Sweets for My Sweet and Needles & Pins as well as the rarity Four Strong Winds.

-Finally Billy J Kramer made a welcome reappearance for the first time in two decades performing many songs written for him by John Lennon and Paul McCartney including From a Window and Bad to Me.
+Finally, Billy J Kramer made a welcome reappearance for the first time in two decades.
+Billy performed many songs written for him by John Lennon and Paul McCartney including From a Window and Bad to Me.

 Every artist was on stage for the finale, a rendition of the Dave Clark Five’s Glad All Over, summing up the feelings of both the performers and audience perfectly.

 Review Archived: July 2021